near/docs/docs/validator/staking.md

 ## Staking to Validators
 There are two ways to setup your validator for staking
+1. Staking via a contract, see: [Initial-Contracts](https://github.com/near/initial-contracts/tree/master/staking-pool#staking--delegation-contract)
-1. Staking directly to the validator
+2. Staking directly to the validator

-2. Staking via a contract [Initial-Contracts](https://github.com/near/initial-contracts/tree/master/staking-pool#staking--delegation-contract)
+   **Important: this option is for debugging or running a localnet, using `near stake` will not work on BetaNet moving forward**

 ### Login